SalomePlatform/yacs/doc/hxx2salome.rst

 Let's first try to define more generally what components are.
 They are used to deliver reusable, “off-the-shelf” software unit for incorporation into large applications (such as frameworks) : a component can be deployed independently and is subject to third-party composition.
 Its aim is to improve efficiency for end-users.
 It has specified interfaces and explicit context dependencies only.
 It encapsulates small-scale abstractions within a given domain.

 A C++ component is a “high level” unit of reuse, based upon some source code libraries (developed in FORTRAN, C or C++).
 It takes the form of a C++ class.
 Its interface is the public API of this class, and is declared in an include file.
 It is designed to  collaborate  with other components .
-Therefore its API emphasizes the logical chains of computation a user can perform, and the data that may be exchanged with external world conform to standards (for example in the Salome context: basic types, MED types and XDATA types).
+Therefore its API emphasizes the logical chains of computation a user can perform, and the data that may be exchanged with external world conform to standards (for example in the SALOME context: basic types, MED types and XDATA types).

 For being more concrete, let's take the (simple) example of a steady-state neutronic component developed by CEA to work in collaboration with thermal-hydraulic and fuel-pin mechanics components.
 The interface of this component is: